krishnahome07/monadfolio/docs/APP_FLOW.md

 # 🔄 Monadfolio - App Flow Overview

 This document provides a comprehensive overview of how the Monadfolio application initializes, loads, and operates.
-It's designed for developers who need to understand the application architecture and flow.
+The app focuses on displaying famous Monad ecosystem tokens with a clean, simplified architecture.

 ## 📋 Table of Contents